April 19th 2008

 “Search Engine News anyone?”

 He said that Google had altered its search algorithm 450 times in the last year.
-When asked what he thought about gaming and how easier sites were to find the only thing he said was that some sites were too vague and too hard to search.
-So it looks like its game on for all e-0commerce sites out there trying to improve their rankings.
+When asked what he thought about gaming and how much easier sites were to find, the only thing he said was that some sites were too vague and too hard to search.
+So it looks like it’s game on for all e-0commerce sites out there trying to improve their rankings.

-While everything on the internet seems to be split between only a couple of search engines there is an increasing number of smaller, more targeted, players rising through the ranks.
-Technorati and Icerocket have always been good places to look for blog information but a number of others are on their way up too.
+While everything on the internet seems to be split between only a couple of search engines, there are an increasing number of smaller, more targeted, players rising through the ranks.
+Technorati.com and Icerocket.com have always been good places to look for blog information, but a number of others are on their way up too.

-One, calling itself the alternative to algorithm-based search is Youlicit, a cross between a search engine and a social bookmarking site where the owners use end user recommendations to find sites.
-As it is reference-based it is a good place to check if you are using one site, or reading one blog and want to see what else there was like it.
+One, calling itself the alternative to algorithm-based search, is Youlicit.com, a cross between a search engine and a social bookmarking site where the owners use end user recommendations to find sites.
+As it is reference-based it is a good place to check if you are using one site, or reading one blog and want to see what else is similar.
 We typed in Chinavasion and found no equal listed on the site, which goes to show we provide a service no other company can.

 Chinavasion Hong Kong Sourcing Fair Poster